Swedes: Cultural advances

-During the early stages of the Scandinavian Viking Age, Ystad in Scania and Paviken on Gotland, in present-day Sweden, were flourishing trade centres.
-Remains of what is believed to have been a large market have been found in Ystad dating from 600 to 700 AD.
-In Paviken, an important centre of trade in the Baltic region during the ninth and tenth centuries, remains have been found of a large Viking Age harbour with shipbuilding yards and handicraft industries.
-Between 800 and 1000, trade brought an abundance of silver to Gotland, and according to some scholars, the Gotlanders of this era hoarded more silver than the rest of the population of Scandinavia combined.
+During the early stages of the Viking Age, a centre of trade in northern Europe developed at Birka on the island of Björkö, not far from where Stockholm was later constructed, in mid-latitude Sweden.
+Birka was founded around 750 AD as a trading port by a king or merchants trying to control trade.
+Birka was the Baltic link in the Dnieper Trade Route through Ladoga (Aldeigja) and Novgorod (Holmsgard) to the Byzantine Empire and the Abbasid Caliphate.
+It was abandoned c.
+AD 975, around the same time Sigtuna was founded as a Christian town some 35 km to the northeast.
+It has been estimated that the population in Viking Age Birka was between 500 and 1000 people.
+Archaeological finds indicate that Birka was still wealthy in the 9th and 10th centuries.
+Thousands of graves, coins, jewelry and other luxury items have been found there.

 St. Ansgar is usually credited for introducing Christianity in 829, but the new religion did not begin to fully replace paganism until the 12th century.
 During the 11th century, Christianity became the most prevalent religion, and from 1050 Sweden is counted as a Christian nation.
 The period between 1100 and 1400 was characterized by internal power struggles and competition among the Nordic kingdoms.
 Swedish kings also began to expand the Swedish-controlled territory in Finland, creating conflicts with the Rus who no longer had any connection with Sweden.

 Feudal institutions in Sweden

-Except for the province of Skane, on the southernmost tip of Sweden which was under Danish control during this time, feudalism never developed in Sweden as it did in the rest of Europe.
+Except for the province of Skåne, on the southernmost tip of Sweden which was under Danish control during this time, feudalism never developed in Sweden as it did in the rest of Europe.
 Therefore, the peasantry remained largely a class of free farmers throughout most of Swedish history.
-Slavery (also called thralldom) was not common in Sweden, and what slavery there was tended to be driven out of existence by the spread of Christianity, the difficulty in obtaining slaves from the lands east of the Baltic Sea, and by the development of cities before the 16th century Indeed, both slavery and serfdom were abolished altogether by a decree of King Magnus Erickson in 1335.
+Slavery (also called thralldom) was not common in Sweden, and what slavery there was tended to be driven out of existence by the spread of Christianity, the difficulty in obtaining slaves from the lands east of the Baltic Sea, and by the development of cities before the 16th century Indeed, both slavery and serfdom were abolished altogether by a decree of King Magnus IV Eriksson in 1335.
 Former slaves tended to be absorbed into the peasantry and some became laborers in the towns.
 Still, Sweden remained a poor and economically backward country in which barter was the means of exchange.
 For instance, the farmers of the province of Dalsland would transport their butter to the mining districts of Sweden and exchange it there for iron, which they would then take down to the coast and trade the iron for fish they needed for food while the iron would be shipped abroad.